Galactic Archaeology

 The hierarchical model of galaxy formation predicts the streams and tails of disrupted satellites that we see in observations and simulations.
 These are signatures of small galaxies being eaten by a bigger galaxy (ours truly) but these only show the current interactions of these systems.
 For the galaxies that have been fully disrupted and incorporated in the Milky Way though, we are still able to separate them out using chemistry and kinematics!

-I have PI-ed observations at the McDonald Observatory to look at such cannibalized stars from the Gaia-Enceladus/Gaia-Sausage/blob (GES) system to perform detailed chemical abundance analysis and ultimately to answer the following questions: How does this system compare to the satellite population of the Milky Way, both disrupted and undisrupted?
+I have led and taken observations at the McDonald Observatory to look at such cannibalized stars from the Gaia-Enceladus/Gaia-Sausage/blob (GES) system to perform detailed chemical abundance analysis and ultimately to answer the following questions: How does this system compare to the satellite population of the Milky Way, both disrupted and undisrupted?
 What can its chemistry tell us about its star formation history and chemical evolution?

 Here’s a link to the culmination of this work where I derived abundances in the alpha, light, odd-Z, iron-peak, and neutron-capture elements for GES stars!